tylerwillingham/resume/README.md

 ## Experience

-### Staff Software Engineer, Engineering Manager
+### Senior Staff Engineer, Engineering Manager, Tech Lead
 **Healthify, Inc. (powered by WellSky)** | February 2021 - Present
+As a senior staff engineer and tech lead for the Healthify product at WellSky it is my responsibility to look after the technical direction of the user-facing application across the full-stack but primarily the Ruby and Rails ecosystem and the React front-end while also helping to mentor and grow engineers on the team through providing new opportunities and as a consultant on difficult ones.

-Develop individually-catered monthly, quarterly goals for reports.
-Perform weekly 1-on-1 check-ins.
-Help align and organize the time around strategic goals while also providing autonomy and space for team members to drive product changes.
+Additionally, as en engineering manager over a small number of individual contributors, I work to develop individually-catered monthly, quarterly goals for reports.
+I conduct weekly 1-on-1 check-ins, help align and organize the time around strategic goals while also providing autonomy and space for team members to drive product changes.

-In addition to my management responsibilities I remain a senior contributor on the team, helping lead technical direction of new features and quick response to bugs while also prioritizing technical debt.

 ### Senior Software Engineer
 **Healthify, Inc.** | October 2017 - February 2021